carbon-language/carbon-lang/llvm/docs/LangRef.rst

     to trap and to be properly aligned.
 This is not a valid attribute for return values.

-    The sret attribute also supports an optional type argument, which must be the same as the pointee type of the argument.
-In the future this will be required.
+    The sret type argument specifies the in memory type, which must be the same as the pointee type of the argument.

 .. _attr_align: